A simple guide to SEO writing in accordance with what we know Google likes to see.

 This is an extremely helpful Google feature.
 Using ‘People Also Ask’ in your SEO material gives your content a greater reach and can cause it to show twice in a Google search, improving organic traffic to your site.
 You may also find lucrative keywords connected to your SEO content and use them to your benefit.

-We hope these SEO writing tips have given you some inspiration.
+Have these SEO writing tips given you some inspiration?
 Do you think your content is ready for search engine rankings now?
 Let us know what you think and if you need us to write content on your behalf.
 We’d love to help search engines find you!

 Contact the Gone Digital team today.